Home Desserts Cookies Fruitcake Cookies (Best Ever Recipe)

 These fruitcake cookies are pretty magical.
 However, if you want to make them even better, here are some tips:

-Try adding a pinch of cinnamon, nutmeg, or allspice to the cookies for extra flavor.
+• Spice it up.
+Add a pinch of cinnamon, nutmeg, or allspice for extra flavor.

-5. Refrigerate the dough between batches.
-Unfortunately, you probably won’t be able to bake all the cookies at once.
+• Refrigerate the dough.
+It will be quite soft, so it’s best to chill the butter for 2-3 hours before baking.
+And remember to chill it between batches since you probably won’t be able to bake all the cookies at once.

 Servings